mbaumer/us_hep_funding/docs/_states/IL.md

 # IL -- Sen. Richard Durbin (D) and  Sen. Tammy Duckworth (D)
 ## HEP Grants
 ```
-In the past 5 years, this state has received  75  HEP grants, totalling  $26,232,904.00
+In the past 5 years, this state has received:
-Who have these grants gone to?
+75 HEP grants, totalling $26,232,904.00

                                            Amount ($)
 Institution
 U. OF ILLINOIS AT URBANA-CHAMPAIGN            4325000